 Benefits of memory foam mattresses:

-- Eliminates pressure points (and tossing and turning at night) by perfectly contouring to your body.
+- Significantly reduces pressure points (and tossing and turning at night) by contouring to your body

-- Adjusts to your body weight and temperature
+- Adjusts to your body weight and body shape

 Benefits of latex foam mattresses: